2026 Maryland elections: Attorney General

 Incumbent Democratic attorney general Anthony Brown was first elected in 2022 with 65.0% of the vote.
 He is running for re-election.

 Comptroller

 Incumbent Democratic comptroller Brooke Lierman was first elected in 2022 with 61.6% of the vote.
 She is running for re-election.

-State legislative

-State Senate
+State legislature

-All 47 seats in the Maryland Senate are up for election in 2026.
-State senators serve four year terms.
+All 47 seats in the Maryland Senate and 141 seats in the Maryland House of Delegates are up for election in 2026.
+State senators and delegates serve four year terms.

-Following the 2022 elections, Democrats expanded their supermajority in the State Senate to 34 seats, and Republicans hold 13 seats.
+Following the 2022 elections, Democrats expanded their supermajority in the State Senate to 34 seats and in the House of Delegates to 102 seats.
+Republicans hold 13 seats in the State Senate and 39 seats in the House of Delegates.